jayanth52926-ux/syntecxhub-internship/README.md

 My Project is based on Portscanner in cybersecurity.

+Scan the host/IP with the consent (Take the permission), its an illegal thing to do you will be risk your life.

 `port_scanner.py` is a **multi-threaded TCP port scanner CLI tool** with optional JSON reporting and logging.